BfRstats/rriskDistributions/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 common NOTE and 1 additional NOTE under win-builder.
+There was 1 NOTE common to all test environments and 1 additional NOTE under win-builder.
 The common NOTE:

 * checking CRAN incoming feasibility ...
 NOTE